-News Archive: July 2013
+News Archive: November 2013

 County buys 13 acres in Boswell’s Corner from Silver Cos. for $3.4M Stafford County’s purchase of 13 acres from the Silver Cos. could lead the way for a campus for its technology and research park, with buildings first opening in five years under optimistic plans.
 No decisions have been made